October 21st, 2020

 The Difference Between Calling B2B and B2C

-Even though GPDR doesn’t refer specifically to B2B or B2C but identified or identifiable subjects, there’s a difference between calling B2C and B2B.
+Even though GDPR doesn’t refer specifically to B2B or B2C but to identified or identifiable subjects, there’s a difference between calling B2C and B2B.

-Remember, when it comes to GPDR, the same rules apply when processing and storing personal information about a given prospect.
-Suppose you do intend to process or store personal data related to a specific individual in an organization in connection to the call.
+Remember, when it comes to GDPR, the same rules apply when processing and storing personal information about a given prospect.
+Suppose you intend to process or store personal data related to a specific individual in an organization in connection with the call.
 In that case, the prospect must consent – e.g., if you intend to record the conversation.
 You also need consent if you intend to send a follow-up email (e.g., with offers).
-Especially if you call one-man-businesses, you need to be aware that all data can easily be tracked down to a single individual.
+Especially when dealing with one-man businesses, you need to be aware that all data can easily be traced back to a single individual.

-Getting consent can be tricky because you must document you have consent, but it's possible to do some workarounds to have the cake and eat it too.
+Getting consent can be tricky because you must document that you have consent.
+But it's possible to work around the problem to have the cake and eat it too.

 Unless you have recorded the conversation (and thus also the consent to send an e-mail), you can repeat what the prospect has consented to during the call in the e-mail follow-up.